Every company has a unique identity.

 - Thank the customer for informing you about the incident

-- Let the customer know their concern has been reported and immediate action will be taken
+- Let customers know that their concern has been reported and immediate action will be taken

 Now that we know the three key skills every support agent must have, let’s talk about how to describe your customer service philosophy.